Read This First

 Prompt 2: There seems to be a drift in the definition of “ inhumane ” as human prosperity increases.
 Comment on this unconscious shift in the Overton window of acceptable human behavior that correlates to an increase in practical freedoms.

-The section turns on The Unconscious Shift in the Overton Window of Acceptable Human Behavior, Increased Sensitivity to Harm, and The Expansion of Rights and Ethical Consideration.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Unconscious Shift in the Overton Window of Acceptable Human Behavior, Increased Sensitivity to Harm, and The Expansion of Rights and Ethical Consideration in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep The Unconscious Shift in the Overton Window of Acceptable Human Behavior distinct from Increased Sensitivity to Harm.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Unconscious Shift in the Overton Window of Acceptable Human Behavior distinct from Increased Sensitivity to Harm.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Increased awareness and empathy